utubo/vim-cmdheight0/README.md

 L N   Number of lines in buffer. c N   Column number (byte index).
 { NF  Evaluate expression between '%{' and '}' and substitute result.
+{% -  This is almost same as { except the result of the expression is
+      re-evaluated as a statusline format string.
+      the end of expression is denoted by %}.
 = -   Separation point between left and right aligned items.
 # -   Set highlight group.
 * -   Set highlight group to User{N}.